tidyverse/dplyr/README.md

 ### Other operations

 All tbls also provide `head()` and `print()` methods.
 The default print method gives information about the data source and shows the first 10 rows and all the columns that will fit on one screen.

 ## Plyr compatibility

-Currently, it's not a good idea to have both dplyr and plyr loaded.
-This is just a short-term problem: in the long-term, I'll move the matching functions from plyr into dplyr, and add a dplyr dependency to plyr.
+You'll need to be a little careful if you load both plyr and dplyr at the same time.
+I'd recommend loading plyr first, then dplyr, so that the faster dplyr functions come first in the search path.
+By and large, any function provided by both dplyr and plyr works in a similar way, although dplyr functions tend to be faster and more general.